 For those who’d like a more challenging treck to Macchu Pichu can check out our Salkantay Trek tour.

 Days 1-2: Lima

-Days 3-4: Cusco to Sacred Valley
+Days 3-4: Lima to Cusco – Sacred Valley

-Days 5-6: Machu Picchu
+Days 5-6: Gay Machu Picchu

 Dawn is an incredible sight at Machu Picchu.
 As the clouds part and the sun appears over the tops of the snow-capped Andean peaks, the light begins to color the ancient stones.
 Shadows and light transform the ancient city.
-If you wish you can be awakened early to hike to the top of Huayna Picchu, a challenging climb of about an hour and a half (not recommended when wet), and return to the hotel for a well-earned breakfast.
+If you wish, you can hike to the top of Huayna Picchu, a challenging climb about an hour and a half long(not recommended when wet), and return to the hotel in time for lunch.